snehaapratap/Mood-Based-Yoga-Recommendation-System/README.md

 ---

 ## **Dataset**
-The dataset contains various recommendation of mood descriptions, their corresponding sentiment labels, and yoga recommendations.
+The dataset contains various recommendations of mood descriptions, their corresponding sentiment labels, and yoga recommendations.
 It covers a wide range of emotions and associated yoga practices for diversity and relevance.

 | Mood Text                              | Sentiment Label | Yoga Recommendation                          |
 |----------------------------------------|-----------------|-----------------------------------------------|